m-hassan-tariq/SpeechIMDBUsingAngular2/README.md

 # Speech IMDB using Angular2
-Speech based Search Movie Web Application using Angular2, TypeScript, BING API, ASP.NET MVC, WEB API and WEB Speech API
+Speech based Search Movie Web Application using Angular2, TypeScript, BING API, ASP.NET MVC, Web API & Web Speech API

-## Voice Search
 This web application assist you to search movies and seasons through voice.
 Just say any keyword from movie and season name and then command by saying term **search** to look from millions of record rapidly.

 -------------